kablondino/project_euler/README.md

 Currently, it includes Python, C, Fortran 95, Go, and Matlab/Octave.
 All of the solutions will be attempted without use of proprietary functions, *i.e.* no built-in Matlab functions that aren't in Octave.

+Use the `run.sh` script to run and time all of the problems.

 ## Status
 | Problem | Python |   C   | Fortran |  Go   | Matlab/Octave |